rollbar/terraform-provider-rollbar/docs/resources/service_links.md

 Rollbar projects can be configured with service links, dynamically constructed links that use templated fields from your Rollbar items to provide better context.

 This resource can manage service links.
-See the following api documentation for more details about the arguments with respect to each channel:
+See the following api documentation for more details:

 * [Rollbar API Service Links](https://explorer.docs.rollbar.com/#tag/Service-Links)